 A copy of any notice sent to Guarantor pursuant hereto must also be sent to the above address to: Enron North America Corp., (i) Attention: Corporate Secretary, Fax No. (713) 853-2534, and (ii) Attention: Assistant General Counsel, Trading Group, Fax No. (713) 646-4818.
+Please provide phone numbers so that receipt can be confirmed

 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
 All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.